josh-collinsworth/joco-sveltekit/src/lib/content/posts/man-cereal.md

 _Not a man_.

-It's mean, because these products aren't so much about what you _are_ as what you _aren't_.
+And it's mean, because these products aren't so much about what you _are_ as what you _aren't_.

 They aren't really _for men_, as much as they are for people who fear being perceived as _not_ a man.